 In the world, there are more than 600 Biosphere Reserves in over 100 countries.

 In Canada, there are 16 biosphere reserves in 8 provinces.

-The Fundy Biosphere Reserve is a member of the World Network of Biosphere Reserves since 2007.
+World Network of Biosphere Reserves since 2007.
 In 2015, it also joined the World Network of Island and Coastal Biosphere Reserves, a sub-network of the WNBR formed by the representatives of twenty islands and coastal biosphere reserves around the world, which aims to study, implement and disseminate island and coastal strategies to preserve biodiversity and heritage, promote sustainable development, and adapt to and mitigate the effects of climate change.